 The effect of Imdevimab was considered to be beneficial as it was able to maintain the potential of neutralization.
 If there is a cessation in the neutralizing potential, the monoclonal antibodies might fail to succeed in the war between the virus and humans.
 The chase for appropriate medications will be more if the modifications of the virus continue.
 The goal of the healthcare industry should focus on two important aspects:

 The mitigation measures help in preventing or reducing the adverse effects of COVID-19.
 These measures include all those sanitation and hygiene measures.
 The social health security aspects will be under the responsibility of the Government.
 In addition to this, we have to follow all the possible measures for keeping ourselves clean.
-The general rule of mitigation measure regarding COVID-19 is using a face mask and following social distancing.
+The general rule of mitigation measure regarding COVID-19 is using a face mask, getting vaccinated, and following social distancing.

 When the intensity of the mutation is controlled in an ideal way, we can achieve a sense of successful result from the vaccine.
 Initially, it was said that a 28 days time interval was sufficient between the first and the second dose.
 It has been estimated that a time period of six to eight days after the second dosage is necessary for complete immunity to develop.
 Within this time, the traveling of the virus in a mutated path should be avoided.
 Strict control in the transmission for at least six weeks can provide an overall fruitful result.